AdobeDocs/adobe-admin-apis/src/pages/guides/overview/bestpractices.md

 ## Authentication and client credentials

-- Authenticate using [OAuth 2.0](#) to ensure secure access to API resources.
+- Authenticate using OAuth 2.0 to ensure secure access to API resources.
 - Access tokens are valid for 24 hours.
 Implement a mechanism to refresh tokens before they expire to maintain uninterrupted access.
-- Keep client credentials safe.
-Never expose the **Client ID**, **Client Secret**, scopes, or access tokens in client-side code.
+- Keep client credentials secure.
+Never expose the Client ID, Client Secret, scopes, or access tokens in client-side code.
-- Regularly rotate your credential secrets to enhance your application's security posture.
+- Rotate your credential secrets regularly to enhance your application's security posture.
 - Only request the scopes necessary for your application's functionality to adhere to the principle of least privilege.
-Note that the available [Scopes](#) are subject to change and should be verified periodically.
+Note that the available IMS Scopes are subject to change and should be verified periodically.

 ## API requests

-- Always use [HTTPS](#) to safeguard data privacy and ensure secure communication.
+- Always use HTTPS to safeguard data privacy and ensure secure communication.
-- Refer to the [API documentation](#) for correct endpoint usage and parameter formatting.
+- Refer to the [API documentation](../../api/index.md) for correct endpoint usage and parameter formatting.
 - Handle rate limiting by implementing exponential backoff and retry mechanisms.

 ## Security